Snake Plant Brown Tips and How to Fix Them

 Various problems can arise when the potting media is overwatered, such as it remaining wet for a long time.
 By doing this, the roots and potting medium become anaerobic, which promotes anaerobic bacteria and fungi growth.

-Initially, overwatering will cause the plant to absorb too much water, resulting in edema or even blisters on the leaves due to the plant absorbing too much water.
+Initially, overwatering snake plant will cause the plant to absorb too much water, resulting in edema or even blisters on the leaves due to the plant absorbing too much water.

 This can lead to infection in the leaves, which will present as brown or black spots on the leaf surface due to bacterial or fungal disease.